Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Ome Railway Museum| ©Yakusama

-If you have already chosen the best time to visit Tokyo with children, then all that remains is to organize the destinations they will visit.
-And, if your little ones are train enthusiasts, then you're in luck, as there are several museums in the city dedicated to showing the history of these imposing and ancient means of transportation.
+If you have already chosen the best time to visit Tokyo with children, then all that remains is to organize the destinations they will travel to.
+And, if your little ones are train enthusiasts, then you're in luck, as there are several museums in the city dedicated to showcasing the history of these imposing and ancient means of transportation.

 Ome Railway Museum